-The Queensland University of Technology have developed a Biofabriaction Institute with Hear and Say (a hearing and speech charity to assist deaf children).
+Queensland University of Technology and Metro North Hospital and Health Services are working creating the Herston Biofabrication Institute (opening 2019), and working with Hear and Say (a hearing and speech charity and cochlear implant centre to assist deaf children) to create prosthetics.

-The Biofabrication Institute will be utilising MTPConnect project funds to develop scanning and 3D printing techniques for children with under-developed ears or microtia.
-The eventual ears produced will be either silicone prosthetics, or development of an internal cartridge framework.
+The Herston Biofabrication Institute will be utilising MTPConnect project funds to develop 3D scanning and 3D printing techniques for children with under-developed ears or microtia.
+It will optimise approaches for scanning children’s ears, modelling internal cartilage, and produce silicone prosthetics.
 At least eight children will be part of the programme, with the final outcomes being a nationwide publication and commercialisation for the technology.

 |Consortium lead||Queensland University of Technology|

 |Consortium members||Hear and Say, Metro North Hospital and Health Service|